- Practice Areas

 Traumatic brain injuries, referred to as TBIs, typically result from a blow, jolt, or penetrating injury to the head involving enough force to cause the brain to move around inside the skull.
 That movement can result in direct harm (such as bruising or tearing of brain tissue) and secondary harm (resulting from bleeding or swelling, for example).
 “Mild” TBI, or concussion, is the most common form of TBI, but no matter their rating, TBIs can cause debilitating, long-lasting deficits and impairments for their victims.

 TBIs frequently happen in connection with sports.
 High-contact sports like football, lacrosse, and ice hockey, obviously, feature an inherent risk of TBI, which is why athletes who play these sports must typically wear helmets to provide some measure of protection—although, as the experience of the NFL shows us, by no means do helmets solve the problem of head injuries in sports.
+Review our blog post about helmet safety myths to learn more about sport safety equipment.

 However, playing virtually any sport can put an athlete at risk of a head injury: